-A deposit must be paid.
+A deposit must be paid once contracts are signed.
 This is held by the DPS to cover damage, breakages, rent arrears and any other liabilities under the terms of your tenancy agreement.
 Please note that under no circumstances can the deposit be used by the tenant to cover rent.

 We have a designated repairs coordinator to ensure repairs and maintenance are carried out promptly.
 We understand that one of the main complaints tenants have against landlords is disrepair.
 As an agent we will act to ensure repairs are done within a reasonable time period, keeping you updated at all times.

 We recommend that you consider having contents insurance to not only protect your belongings but also your deposit.
 If you have an accident which causes damage to the landlord’s carpet, for example, contents insurance including accidental damage will enable you to claim for damage and protect any claim on your deposit.
 Contents insurance is also designed to protect you in the event the accommodation you are renting becomes uninhabitable due to unforeseen circumstances such as flood or fire.
 It is not a well-known fact, but the landlord is not responsible for re housing you under such circumstances but we will do our best to assist you.
 Further details are available on request.